marcosvf132/Monsters-converter/README.md

  Convert your OpenTibia monsters file from clientID/serverID/name to clientID/serverID.

- This item editor was created to work along with Canary and OpenTibiaBR repository but can work on another servers.
+ This monster converter was created to work along with Canary and OpenTibiaBR repository but can work on another servers.

   > On different server bases and versions may demand adaptation to work as intended.